jana-rajova/nbdev_test/README.md

 ```python
 lang("sy")
 ```

-    Which language do you speak? cbv
+    Which language do you speak? czech
-    Okay, I'll try to learn cbv!
+    Okay, I'll try to learn czech!

 Now let's look at our new class!